Philosophy of Statistical Mechanics

 The logic of the past hypothesis (2011)

-Forthcoming in currently-untitled volume edited by Barry Loewer, Eric Winsberg, and Brad Weslake, on themes from David Albert's Time and Chance (Harvard, forthcoming)
+Forthcoming in Time's Arrows and the Probability Structure of the World, edited by Barry Loewer, Eric Winsberg, and Brad Weslake (Harvard, forthcoming)

 I attempt to get as clear as possible on the chain of reasoning by which irreversible macrodynamics is derivable from time-reversible microphysics, and in particular to clarify just what kinds of assumptions about the initial state of the universe, and about the nature of the microdynamics, are needed in these derivations.
 I conclude that while a "Past Hypothesis" about the early Universe does seem necessary to carry out such derivations, that Hypothesis is not correctly understood as a constraint on the early Universe's entropy.